vashtileonie/Meta_FunctionsandErrors/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "SimpleVoting" contract from the dropdown menu.

 # Deploying the Contract
 When deploying the contract, you need to provide the list of initial candidates.
 Enter the list of candidates as a comma-separated array in the deploy parameters field.
-For example, to initialize the contract with three candidates ("Alice", "Bob", and "Charlie"), enter the following in the deploy parameters field:
+For example, to initialize the contract with three candidates ("Alice," "Bob," and "Charlie"), enter the following in the deploy parameters field, then click on the "Deploy" button to deploy the contract.
 ```
 ["Alice", "Bob", "Charlie"]
 ```
-Then, click on the "Deploy" button to deploy the contract.
---

 ## Authors

 Vashti Bauson